Disclaimer: I don't own Yu-Gi-Oh.

 Bingo!
 That's what I was looking for.

 "Why, he's doing these things to make you happy.
 You need to let him know you appreciate his efforts all the time.
 Make sure he can see you care.
 Is your brother only special to you because of his presents?"

 "Yes," he snaps smartly.
 I think I hit a nerve.

 "Are you sure?"

 The boy looks at the ground, worried.

-"Don't worry," I encourage him comfortingly, "When your brother comes back, let him know real nice."
+"Don't worry," I encourage him comfortingly, "When your brother comes back, let him know real nice.
+Thank him for everything."

 The boy nods enthusiastically and turns happily to the lobsters again.

 "It looks that lobster is mad at you," he says, pointing to my nemesis.
 The kid's observant.